 Take Cristina Velasquez, whose mother brought her to Madison, Wisconsin, when she was six years old.
 In a letter to Senator Richard Durbin of Illinois, Cristina wrote that her values and attitude were shaped by the people surrounding her during her childhood, especially their "compassion, patience and hard work."
 During middle school, Cristina's family relocated to Florida, where she went on to graduate from high school with impeccable grades and a track record of community engagement, but she could not afford to attend college.
-After taking a gap year to focus on saving money, Cristina enrolled at Miami-Dade Community College before transferring to the Georgetown School of Foreign Service, from which she will graduate in December.
+After taking a gap year to focus on saving money, Cristina enrolled at Miami-Dade Community College before transferring to the Georgetown School of Foreign Service, from which she graduated a few months ago.
 While at Georgetown, Cristina spent both of her summers working with high-achieving, low-income middle school students, and received several awards for her academic achievement and commitment to public service.
-Next year, Cristina will return to the classroom as one of 190 DACA recipients who will be teaching some of our nation's most marginalized and vulnerable youth through Teach for America.23
+This year, Cristina will return to the classroom as one of 190